japila-books/apache-spark-internals/docs/storage/NettyBlockTransferService.md

 * <<port, Port>>

-NettyBlockTransferService requests the TransportServer to xref:network:TransportServer.adoc#close[close] when requested to <<close, close>>.
+NettyBlockTransferService requests the TransportServer to network:TransportServer.md#close[close] when requested to <<close, close>>.

 == [[port]] Port

-NettyBlockTransferService simply requests the <<server, TransportServer>> for the xref:network:TransportServer.adoc#getPort[port].
+NettyBlockTransferService simply requests the <<server, TransportServer>> for the network:TransportServer.md#getPort[port].

 == [[shuffleMetrics]] Shuffle Metrics